What is the Bing redirect virus Mac?

 That’s it for the manual uninstall.
 In case the browser redirect issue persists regardless – which is a likely scenario – get down to the browser-level cleanup below.

-Get rid of Bing redirect in web browsers (Mac)
+Get rid of Bing malware in web browsers (Mac)

-The logic of this part is to rectify the configuration of web browsers that got mutilated by the Bing redirect virus.
+The logic of this part is to rectify the configuration of web browsers that got mutilated by the Bing redirect.
 Follow the steps below for different browsers, depending on which one(s) have been affected.

 1. Reset Safari